EternityForest/Acorns/README.md

 the old program is stopped(after it is no longer busy), and the new one is loaded.

+## Configuration File

+Acorns can be configured via a file "/spiffs/config.ini".
+If present, all key/value pairs in the "Acorns" section will be placed in the "config" dict, which is globally available.
+This table is just a table, setting keys doesn't make the change persist, but you can do that with setConfig("key", "value").

+Rembember that at the moment, numbers are converted to strings, but that behavior may change, so explicitly convert numbers to what you want them to be.
+Values used by the system as opposed to user code will always begin with "sys.", and it is suggested that you use a meaningful prefix for your values.

+In the future, to save RAM, I might not import the config entries that are used by the system.

+### Config Entries
+These config entries control the behavior of Acorns itself.

+#### wifi.ssid
+#### wifi.psk
+#### wifi.mode
+This can be "ap" or "sta"(the default)
+### wifi.hostname
+If present, this domain name will be advertised using mDNS.
+You don't need to include the .local at the end.

 ## Squirrel Language Functions
 I've tried to stay close to Arduino where possible.
 From within Squirrel(In addition to standard squirrel stuff), you have access to: